ably/specification/specifications/documentation-formatting-guide.md

 Detailed below are specific Ably layout techniques that you should be aware of when writing documentation.
 All standard Textile markup is supported in addition to what is documented below.

-## Meta data
+## Metadata {#meta-data}

-At the top of each textile page, the following meta data can be included as follows:
+At the top of each textile page, the following metadata can be included as follows:

 bc\[yaml\]. ----\
 title: "Enter a title that will appear in the navigation and HTML page title"\